BAD-AL/LVLTool/README.md

 3. Add an item to the end of the .lvl file, same rules apply as for replacing an item.
 4. Show Lua code listing (SWBF & SWBFII).
 5. Attempt to show decompiled lua code (relies on SWBF2CodeHelper.exe and Phantom5674's LuaDc1.exe https://github.com/phantom567459/BF1LuaDC)
+   * Code changes that I made to this program can be found at: https://github.com/BAD-AL/BF1LuaDC

 ### Important usage notes: